degville/snap-docs/docs/explanation/how-snaps-work/hotplug-support.md

 Developers wishing to add hotplug functionality to their own interfaces should see [Developing hotplug interfaces](/interfaces/developing-hotplug-interfaces).

-> :information_source: Hotplug support is currently [under active development](/interfaces/snapd-roadmap), and will become widely available with a future release of snapd.
+> ⓘ  Hotplug support is currently [under active development](/interfaces/snapd-roadmap), and will become widely available with a future release of snapd.
 It can be tested by installing *snapd* from its [edge channel](/) (see below).

 Initially, only USB serial port adapters using the [serial-port interface](/interfaces/serial-port-interface) are supported.
 Other types of device, such as USB cameras, will be added in the future.

 In addition to creating a slot, snapd's hotplug support also remembers connections.
 If the device is unplugged, its slot disappears from the system.
 When the device is reconnected, its slot and connections are restored.

->  :information_source: *snapd* tracks devices by matching specific udev attributes.
+>  ⓘ  *snapd* tracks devices by matching specific udev attributes.
 This means that even when a device is reconnected with a different udev path, such when it uses a different USB port or gets a non-deterministic enumeration by the kernel, it is still recognised as the old device by snapd and its old connections are restored with updated attributes.

 ### Enabling hotplug